 End stage renal disease

 ESRD requiring renal replacement therapy is a severe complication of diabetes.
 Most patients with DKD will not progress to ESRD within their lifetime, but those who do progress experience substantial personal hardship.
 Renal replacement therapies are time- and resource-intensive and are associated with adverse effects and complications.
 5-year survival after reaching ESRD is < 40%.
-Preparing for ESRD and options for renal replacement therapy are discussed in chapter x.

 How to utilize team care?